Butler's garter snake

-Butler's garter snake (Thamnophis butleri) is a species of garter snake in the family Colubridae.
+Butler's garter snake (Thamnophis butleri) is a species of snake in the subfamily Natricinae of the family Colubridae.
 The species is endemic to North America.

 Etymology

-The specific name butleri is in honor of ornithologist Amos Butler (1860-1937) of Brookville, Indiana.
+The specific name butleri is in honor of ornithologist Amos Butler (1860–1937) of Brookville, Indiana.

 Geographic range

-T. butleri is found in northwestern Ohio, northeastern Indiana, the eastern portion of the Lower Peninsula of Michigan, and the adjacent extreme southern tip of Ontario, Canada.
+Thamnophis butleri is found in northwestern Ohio, northeastern Indiana, the eastern portion of the Lower Peninsula of Michigan, and the adjacent extreme southern tip of Ontario, Canada.
 Also, a disjunct population is found in southeastern Wisconsin.

 Description and identification

-T. butleri is a small, slender snake, averaging 38–51 cm in total length (including tail), with three yellow to orange stripes along the length of its body.
+Thamnophis butleri is a small, slender snake, averaging 38–51 cm in total length (tail included), with three yellow to orange stripes along the length of its body.
 The background color can range from olive-brown to black, and it may also be possible to discern two rows of dark spots between the side and back stripes.
 These features do little to distinguish it from most other garter snakes species, but the placement of the lateral, or side, stripes is unique to this species.
 In Butler's garter snake the lateral stripes are centered on the third scale row up from the ventral scales, and they also overlap the adjacent second and fourth scale rows.
 This contrasts with the lateral stripe placement of other garter snake species.

 For those hoping to avoid getting close enough to inspect the position of the lateral stripe, other features may help in their identification.
 The head is unusually small for a garter snake, and, when excited, the effort this snake expends to escape seems to go more towards thrashing in place than to getting away.